TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Methods

 \subsection{Scheduling Plan Updating}

-Since each operator's execution time will change along with the jobs' running in the multiple dynamic workloads environment such as in-database machine learning system, leading to the changing of the \textit{Tensor Access Sequence}.
-This will cause the former scheduling plan that is based on the outdated \textit{Tensor Access Sequence} less efficient.
-For example, the hit rate of \textit{Swap-In Event} decreases, which leads to the increase of extra overhead.
-To adapt such kinds of dynamic workloads, the \textit{Memory Scheduler} needs to be able to update the scheduling plan based on the operators' execution time collected by the \textit{Executor}.
+As discussed in \autoref{Introduction}, each operator's latency changes along with the jobs' running in the multiple dynamic workloads scenarios.
+This leads to a changing \textit{Tensor Access Sequence}, so the initial scheduling plan based on the outdated \textit{Tensor Access Sequence} will be less efficient.
+For example, the hit rate of \textit{Swap-In Event} will decrease and causes an increasing extra overhead.
+To adapt to such kinds of dynamic workloads, the \textit{Memory Scheduler} needs to be able to update the scheduling plan based on the operators' latency collected by the \textit{Executor}.

 Two major problems should be solved.

 \begin{enumerate} \item When should the scheduling plan needs to be updated? \item How to update the scheduling plan? \end{enumerate}